David Fincher: 2001–2012: Established filmmaker

 In 2008, Fincher was attached to a film adaptation of the science-fiction novel, Rendezvous with Rama by Arthur C. Clarke, however, Fincher said the film is unlikely to go ahead due to problems with the script.
 His next project was The Curious Case of Benjamin Button (2008), an adaptation of F. Scott Fitzgerald's eponymous 1923 short story, about a man who is born as a seventy-year-old baby and ages in reverse.
-The romantic-drama marked Fincher's third collaboration with Brad Pitt, who stars opposite Cate Blanchett.
+The romantic-drama marked Fincher's third collaboration with Pitt, who stars opposite Cate Blanchett.
 The budget for the film was estimated to be $167 million, with very expensive visual effects utilized for Pitt's character.

 Filming started in November 2006 in New Orleans, taking advantage of Louisiana's film incentive.
 The film was theatrically released on December 25, 2008, in the United States to a commercial success and warm reception.
 Writing for the USA Today, Claudia Puig praises the "graceful and poignant" tale despite it being "overlong and not as emotionally involving as it could be".
 The film received thirteen Academy Award nominations, including Best Picture, Best Director for Fincher, Best Actor for Pitt, and Best Supporting Actress for Taraji P. Henson, and won three, for Best Art Direction, Best Makeup, and Best Visual Effects.

 Fincher directed the 2010 film The Social Network, a biographical drama about Facebook founder, Mark Zuckerberg and his legal battles.
-The screenplay was written by Aaron Sorkin, who adapted it from the book The Accidental Billionaires.
+The screenplay was written by Aaron Sorkin, who adapted it from the book The Accidental Billionaires by Ben Mezrich.
 It stars Jesse Eisenberg as Zuckerberg, with a supporting cast of Andrew Garfield, Justin Timberlake, Armie Hammer and Max Minghella.
 Principal photography started in October 2009 in Cambridge, Massachusetts and the film was released one year later.
 The Social Network was also a commercial success, earning $224.9 million worldwide.
 At the 83rd Academy Awards, the film received eight nominations and won three awards; soundtrack composers Trent Reznor and Atticus Ross won for Best Original Score, and the other two awards were for Best Adapted Screenplay and Best Film Editing.
-The film received awards for Best Motion Picture – Drama, Best Director, Best Screenplay, and Best Original Score at the 68th Golden Globe Awards.
-Critics including Roger Ebert, complimented the writing, describing the film as having "spellbinding dialogue.
+The film also received awards for Best Motion Picture – Drama, Best Director, Best Screenplay, and Best Original Score at the 68th Golden Globe Awards.
+Critics including Ebert, complimented the writing, describing the film as having "spellbinding dialogue.
 It makes an untellable story clear and fascinating".